Using a walker with wheels can be a great help for those who need a little extra support or mobility assistance.

 How Do You Go Down A Ramp with A Walker?

 With a ramp, your main concern should be in where you are putting your weight.
-Since the wheels on two-wheeled walkers are typically in the front, it means you will need to lean into the back of the walker.
+Since the wheels on a rolling walker are typically in the front, it means you will need to lean into the back of the walker.

 - Try to put your weight into the back legs so that they are the ones sticking to the ground and providing the support.

 - Putting all your weight into the walker can be dangerous on a downward ramp, especially if you are leaning forward.
-Consider the momentum and try to keep a balanced center.
+Consider the momentum and go at a slower pace – try to keep a balanced center.

-If you have concerns about being able to manage a ramp, always chat with your medical professional for additional tips.
+If you have concerns about being able to manage a ramp with two-wheel walkers, always chat with your medical professional for additional tips.
 Many times, a physical therapist can be assigned to help with the movements and execution of trickier obstacles such as a ramp.

 Can You Push Someone On A Rollator?